recoveryMonster/vue-todo/README.md

 # vue-todo
-A simple demo for vue
+A simple demo for vue project by using webpack4(not using vue-cli)